railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_install_functionality.rst

 	Your Open ERP addons directory must be writable by the system user that's running your Open ERP application for this, as described in the final section of Chapter 1.

-Click  *Administration > Modules Management > Uninstalled modules*  to give you an overview of all of the modules available for installation.
+Click :menuselection:`Administration --> Modules Management --> Uninstalled modules` to give you an overview of all of the modules available for installation.

 To test several modules you won't have to install them all one by one.
 You can use the dependencies between modules to load several at once.
 For example, try loading the following modules: